KaysHaydock/machine_learning_breast_cancer/README.md

 - A simple, yet effective model used for binary classification problems. **Logistic Regression** is used here to predict whether a tumor is benign or malignant based on the provided features.

 ### 2. Support Vector Machine (SVM)
 - SVM is used with both **linear** and **RBF (Radial Basis Function)** kernels to classify the data into benign and malignant categories.
-Hyperparameters like **C** and **gamma** are tuned using **GridSearchCV** and **RandomizedSearchCV** for better model performance.
+Hyperparameters like **C** and **gamma** are tuned using **GridSearchCV** for better model performance.

 ### 3. Clustering
-- I also used the Unsupervised Learning method of **Clustering** for this dataset to see if any features naturally grouped together, making use of K-Means and Agglomerative Clustering.
+- I also used the Unsupervised Learning method of **Clustering** for this dataset to see if any features naturally grouped together, making use of K-Means.
 Clustering helps uncover hidden patterns in data that could aid in understanding the characteristics of each class.
+The elbow method and Silhouette Score was also used to further validate the clusters.

 ## Installation and Setup